MicrosoftDocs/sysinternals/sysinternals/index.md

 ### What's New (August 16, 2022)

 - [Sysmon v14.0](~/downloads/sysmon.md)
-This major Sysmon update adds a new event type, FileBlockExecutable that can be used to stop processes from creating executable files on disk.
-There are also several performance improvements and bug fixes for ProcessCreate, ImageLoad and ProcessTampering events.
+This major update to Sysmon, an advanced host monitoring tool, adds a new event type, FileBlockExecutable that prevents processes from creating executable files in specified locations.
+It also includes several performance improvements and bug fixes.

 ### What's New (July 19, 2022)